 Medicaid in New Jersey provides health insurance to parents/caretakers and dependant children, pregnant women, and people who are aged, blind or disabled.
 These programs pay for hospital services, doctor visits, prescriptions, nursing home care and other healthcare needs, depending on what program a person is eligible for.
+There is also MEDICARE Health Insurance 2019 for people over 65.
 To be eligible for New Jersey Medicaid, a person must:

 - Be a resident of New Jersey